45+ Indiana Religious Sites

 518 N. Wabash Street, Wabash, IN

-Located in the Charley Creek Gardens are two labyrinths, a hedge labyrinth can be found near the top portion of the gardens and a Man in the Maze Labyrinth in the lower section.
-You’ll also find a waterfall, wildflower meadow, and walking trails.
-There is no admission to the gardens are open to the public daily, from dawn to dusk.
+The Charley Creek Gardens have two labyrinths: a hedge labyrinth near the top portion and a Man in the Maze Labyrinth in the lower section.
+There is also a waterfall, wildflower meadow, and walking trails.
+There is no admission, and the gardens are open daily from dawn to dusk.

 Manchester University Labyrinth, North Manchester